Academic year: 2018/2019

 Italian and English

-Regarding the available spaces, there are 30 spots reserved for non-EU students, of which 4 spaces are reserved for Chinese students, living in China, studying under the Marco Polo Project.
+Quota reserved to non-EU students residing outside Italy: 30 seats, of which 4 are reserved for Chinese students living in China, under the Marco Polo Project.

 Admission test: TOLC-E test by CISIA (www.cisiaonline.it) on logic, mathematics and verbal comprehension.